 Exploring the seashore: a spotter’s guide

-Over the past couple of years many of us have rediscovered and appreciated the delights of a visit to the British seaside more than ever.
+Over the past few years many of us have rediscovered and appreciated the delights of a visit to the British seaside more than ever.

 Once we’ve had that bracing swim or our fill of fish and chips or ice cream, who can resist heading over to the rockpools or rummaging along the shore in search of wonderful wildlife?